awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-throughput.md

 ## Increasing Throughput \(Console\)<a name="parameter-store-throughput-increasing"></a>

-The following procedure shows you how to use the Systems Manager console to increase the number of transactions per second that Parameter Store can process for the current AWS account and Region\.
+The following procedure shows how to use the Systems Manager console to increase the number of transactions per second that Parameter Store can process for the current AWS account and Region\.

 **To increase Parameter Store throughput**